 The form allows you to select the tax treatment of your contribution.
-To have your contribution treated as a concessional (pre-tax) you must submit an ATO notice (search 'Notice of intent to claim or vary a deduction for personal super contributions' at www.ato.gov.au).
+To have your contribution treated as a concessional (pre-tax) contribution, you must submit an ATO notice to the Trustee (search 'Notice of intent to claim or vary a deduction for personal super contributions' at www.ato.gov.au).